kshankar/academic-shankar/content/home/projects.md

 active = true  # Activate this widget? true/false
 weight = 65  # Order that this section will appear.

-title = "Training"
+title = "Projects"
-subtitle = "and Consultation"
+subtitle = "and Trainings"

 [content]
   # Page type to display.
 E.g. project.